|

 separately.
 However a stainless steel after-market tab washer is available from

-cable from a DT125LC Mk3 is apparently a very good (and cheap!) replacement
+The speedo cable from a DT125LC Mk3 is apparently a very good (and

 my opinion, the ideal for UK (muddy and stony) trail riding is probably